orionlibs/ecommerce/README.md

 # Features
-1. reusable lifecycle management service of entities
+1. reusable lifecycle management service of entities using state transitions

 # Build and Run